-Optometry schools do not require a particular major although they have science requirements in biology, chemistry and physics.
+Optometry schools do not require a particular major although they have science requirements in biology, chemistry, and physics.
 At Southern College of Optometry over half the students are biology majors.
-Chemistry, physics and psychology are also common majors for optometry students.
+Chemistry, physics, and psychology are also common majors for optometry students.

-Each optometry school has their own requirement and that may vary from school to school.
+Each optometry school has its own requirement and that may vary from school to school.
 Check the requirements of the optometry school that you are interested in.
 The Southern College of Optometry in Memphis, TN has the following math and science requirements (other requirements will be satisfied by the Mississippi College core curriculum):

 Write or Call:

 Optometry Admission Testing Program

 When is the deadline for applying to optometry school?

 Southern College of Optometry starts accepting applications the August of the year prior to entrance into optometry school.
 The deadline is March 1.
 They interview between October and April.

 What kind of courses will I be taking in optometry school?